PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 * NFS based storage/volume support
 * Expanding the mounted volume (resizefs)

-Kubernetes {{< glossary_tooltip text="volumes" term_id="volume" >}} enable complex
+PlaidCloud {{< glossary_tooltip text="volumes" term_id="volume" >}} enable complex
-applications, with data persistence and Pod volume sharing requirements, to be deployed on Kubernetes.
-Management of persistent volumes associated with a specific storage back-end or protocol includes actions such as provisioning/de-provisioning/resizing of volumes, attaching/detaching a volume to/from a Kubernetes node and mounting/dismounting a volume to/from individual containers in a pod that needs to persist data.
+applications, with data persistence and Pod volume sharing requirements, to be deployed on PlaidCloud.
+Management of persistent volumes associated with a specific storage back-end or protocol includes actions such as provisioning/de-provisioning/resizing of volumes, attaching/detaching a volume to/from a PlaidCloud node and mounting/dismounting a volume to/from individual containers in a pod that needs to persist data.

-The code implementing these volume management actions for a specific storage back-end or protocol is shipped in the form of a Kubernetes volume [plugin](/docs/concepts/storage/volumes/#types-of-volumes).
+The code implementing these volume management actions for a specific storage back-end or protocol is shipped in the form of a PlaidCloud volume [plugin](/docs/concepts/storage/volumes/#types-of-volumes).
-The following broad classes of Kubernetes volume plugins are supported on Windows:
+The following broad classes of PlaidCloud volume plugins are supported on Windows:

 ##### In-tree volume plugins

-Code associated with in-tree volume plugins ship as part of the core Kubernetes code base.
+Code associated with in-tree volume plugins ship as part of the core PlaidCloud code base.
 Deployment of in-tree volume plugins do not require installation of additional scripts or deployment of separate containerized plugin components.
-These plugins can handle provisioning/de-provisioning and resizing of volumes in the storage backend, attaching/detaching of volumes to/from a Kubernetes node and mounting/dismounting a volume to/from individual containers in a pod.
+These plugins can handle provisioning/de-provisioning and resizing of volumes in the storage backend, attaching/detaching of volumes to/from a PlaidCloud node and mounting/dismounting a volume to/from individual containers in a pod.
 The following in-tree plugins support persistent storage on Windows nodes: